Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 This also goes for small spending.
 If you are used to thinking you need something and then heading to Amazon and clicking that “Buy Now” button before you can think twice, stop doing that.

-Add everything into your cat and make the purchases you really need at the end of the month.
+Add everything into your cart and make the purchases you need at the month’s end.

 13. Stay busy with cheap alternatives.

-If you are finding that spending money is a hobby or past time, consider finding things to do that won’t open doors to overspending.
+If you find that spending money is a hobby or pastime, consider finding things that won’t open doors to overspending.